-Ensuring the production of local and regional data and information tional indicators managed and fed by national Governments, new data sources produced closer to the populations and territories will contribute to bridging data gaps at the local level.
+Ensuring the production of local and regional 🔗

+The need for data disaggregation at the regional, local and even neighbourhood levels has been one of the major challenges of SDG achievement.
+In this regard, in addition to the traditional indicators managed and fed by national Governments, new data sources produced closer to the populations and territories will contribute to bridging data gaps at the local level.
 As mentioned above, LRGs should mobilize resources and capacities, whether internal or external, to develop their own indicators and generate their own data.